-The attention that cryptocurrencies got lead people to ponder over the technology behind the bitcoins and other cryptocurrencies – blockchain technology.
+The attention that cryptocurrencies get leads people to ponder over the technology behind the bitcoins and other cryptocurrencies – blockchain technology.

 Blockchain technology is widely adopted in many industries today.
-A few of the businesses that have embraced blockchain technology for good are supply chain management, retail and logistics, notary, digital identification and health care record keeping system.
-Considering the wide-scale application of the blockchain technology and how much more it will be popular in the future, we should know how important the testing blockchain applications are.
+A few of the businesses that have embraced blockchain technology for good are supply chain management, retail and logistics, notary, digital identification, and healthcare record-keeping systems.
+Considering the wide-scale application of blockchain technology and how much more it will be popular in the future, we should know how important testing blockchain applications is.

 What Is Blockchain?

-The blockchain is a decentralized digital record that is based on peer to peer data sharing.
+The blockchain is a decentralized digital record that is based on peer-to-peer data sharing.
 It is a digital record that can be used to store anything of value.
 Each element in a blockchain is called a block.
-New blocks with new records get constantly added to the block.
+New blocks with new records are constantly added to the block.
 These blocks are immutable and there is just no way in which you can remove a block once it has been added to the blockchain.
 The validation of the data stored in the blockchain is done by mutual consensus.
 Hence, the technology is very transparent.

 Another strong foothold of blockchain technology is that it is highly secure and there is no way the data can be corrupted.
-If at all a hacker intends to break into a blockchain network, he has to get into every computer that is a part of the node at the same time.
-This is a near impossible feat.
+If a hacker intends to break into a blockchain network, he has to get into every computer that is a part of the node at the same time.
+This is a near-impossible feat.